MarcWadai/mushlove/about/README.md

 I would like through this website to help more and more people get interested in the limitless world of Fungi.
 Be sure to spread the spores around you <3

-If you are somewhere around Paris or in France, and wants to share more specific details about cultivation in France, don't hesitate to join the discord :D
+If you are somewhere around Paris or in France, and wants to share more specific details about cultivation in France, don't hesitate to join the discord or directly contact me at <friends@mushcommunity.org> :D